anniebombanie/next-rufus/README.md

-# Blog Site Featuring Rufus The Cat 🐱
+# Blog Site featuring Rufus The Cat 🐱

 This mini-site, made in Next.js was used in _Codementor's Developer Growth Summit 2022_ talk, "Using GitHub to Power Up Your Static Sites".